Samsung 990 Pro vs WD Black SN850X: Best Gen 4 SSD 2026

 Short answer: No, gaming performance is identical.
 Both drives far exceed PS5's 5,500 MB/s requirement.
 In real-world testing, game load times differ by fractions of a second — imperceptible to users.
 DirectStorage on PC may eventually favor faster drives, but current games show no meaningful difference.

 For PS5, both drives work perfectly.
 Choose the one with the better current price, or whichever heatsink version fits your aesthetic preference.
-Both are officially recommended by Sony.
+Both are officially recommended by Sony and have been tested by thousands of PS5 owners without compatibility issues.

 Real-World Benchmark Summary